 2015 AIAKC People’s Choice Award, The Volland Store

-Visit the link below to listen to a short clip of Carol Ross Barney, a great Chicago architect and part of the 2015 AIAKC Design Awards jury speaking about the deliberations that resulted in an Architectural Citation award for the Volland Store.
+Visit the link below to listen to a short clip of Carol Ross Barney, esteemed Chicago architect and member of the 2015 AIAKC Design Awards jury speaking about the deliberations that resulted in an Architectural Citation award for the Volland Store.
 The jury also included distinguished and respected Chicago architects John Ronan, Ralph Johnson and Joseph Valerio. https://vimeo.com/145911545

 ArchDaily, 28 Oct 2015 “Volland General Store / el dorado architects“ ArchDaily is one of the most visited, high exposure blogs in the architecture realm.